cristianpb/dotfiles/README.md

 This dotfiles have my installation instruction for Arch Linux and the configuration for my essential programs.
-The *master* branch contains a configuration for Linux programs and the *OSX* branch contains instruction to configure OSX programs such as mutt, offlineimap, pass.
+The *master* branch contains a configuration for Arch linux, *ubuntu* for ubuntu OS and the *OSX* branch contains instruction to configure OSX programs such as mutt, offlineimap, pass.

 I keep these dotfiles at `~/.dotfiles/` and I create softlinks to the dotfiles at `$HOME` using `create_links.sh`.